Vorlonhomeworld/BBCL/3 How do I get it.md

 [CMU CL](https://www.cons.org/cmucl/) - CMU CL is a free Common Lisp implementation that has a compiler, and interpreter and a debugger.
 The debugger can be run as a GUI - but it uses Motif as the graphics so you would need to install that.
 This is a distribution for power users as well.
 It also comes with an Emacs-like
 (Hemlock) editor.
 The implementors claim to "mostly" conform to the ANSI Standard for Common Lisp and they do document where they don't in their online docs.
-The docs are extensive but harder to search for as opposed to CLIP.
+The docs are extensive but harder to search for as opposed to CLISP.
 No updates have occured since 12/08/2018.

 [ECL](https://common-lisp.net/project/ecl/main.html) - ECL or Embedable Common Lisp is a Lisp implemetation designed for,as the name implies, Embedded Lisp applications.